Code-Institute-Submissions/portfolio-22/README.md

 - Pixabay was used for the background image of the entire wesite: https://pixabay.com/

 ### Acknowledgements
-- I received inspiration for this project from
+- I received inspiration for this project from Stefan Mischook - a Freelance Software Developer that has over 20 years of experience in freelance software development.
+Stefan has been somewhat of an "online inspiration" for some long time professional goals of mine and his itterated in one of his videos the importance of an online portfolio.